matthewwangg/matthewwangg/README.md

 ## This Month's Focus 📌

-- 📘 Learning Borg and RPC.
+- 📘 Improving my C++ skills.
-- 💼 Working with Google on Vertex AI Search.
+- 💼 Working on Vertex AI Search at Google.
-- 🏫 Preparing for graduate school at UC San Diego.
+- 🏫 Preparing for UC San Diego.

 ## Languages, Frameworks, and Technologies